JasonPy/twitter-query-expansion/README.md

 P(x) = \frac{N_x}{N},
 P(y) = \frac{N_y}{N},
 $$
-and consequently inserted into the formula for PMI as
+and consequently inserted into the formula
 $$
 PMI(x,y) = log \left( \frac{P(x,y)}{P(x)P(y)} \right).
 $$
 If a similar term's $PMI$ exceeds some threshold $\tau \in \mathbb{R}$ it is added as expansion term.
-Finally, the expanded query is utilized to retrieve the Top $K$ Tweets.
+These terms are then combined with the terms of the initial user query.
+The provided template [es-query.tpl]() is filled with the extracted data and the corresponding Elastic Search index is scanned.
+Finally, the Top $K$ Tweets are returned.

 ---

-# 3. Results
+# 4. Results

-## 3.1 Investigation of Expansions
+## 4.1 Investigation of Expansions
 Show comparison of initial query vs. expanded query

-## 3.2 Comparison of Initial and Expanded Query
+## 4.2 Comparison of Initial and Expanded Query

 ### Word2Vec